malikabeeha09/Personal-Loan-Acceptance-Prediction/README.md

 3- Visualize key features like age, job, and marital status 4- Data Preprocessing
-5- Handle categorical features using label encoding 6-Split the dataset into training and test sets
+5- Handle categorical features using label encoding
+6- Split the dataset into training and test sets
 7- Modeling
 8- Train a Logistic Regression Classifier
 9- Evaluation